piranha/keybind/README.md

 how to prevent that (for the sequence `ctrl-t ctrl-j k` to word), but didn't do anything yet.
 Report an issue if you have a problem with that.

+## How it works

+Library binds global key handler to check all keypresses.
+The reason for this is that focus in browsers is often hard to handle and define properly, and most of the time it makes no sense to bind against some element.

 ## Issues

 Please notify me if you don't understand something, I would like to improve